 Switch your plastic cups for bamboo mugs and cups.
 They are easy to clean and great at maintaining the liquid temperature for a while.
 They could also go well with your bamboo toothbrush when it is time for your daily dental hygiene.

 Most toothpaste comes packed in a tube that takes years to decompose.
-An eco-friendly alternative will be to go for toothpaste powder or try many of the other zero-waste toothpaste brands.
+Zero waste bathroom alternatives include to go for toothpaste powder or try many of the other zero-waste toothpaste brands.
 They are safe from toxic chemicals and fluoride, making them safe for dental care.
 There are some sweet-tasting options if you want something with a zing of flavor.

 Say No to Plastic Packed Shampoo, Soap, and Conditioners